 Build Java Web Apps with VS Code

-This 5 minutes tutorial shows you how to create a simple Java web application with Visual Studio Code.
-You'll learn how to run and debug it locally, and prepare for running it in the cloud.
+This tutorial shows you how to create a simple Java web application with Visual Studio Code.
+You'll learn how to run, debug, and edit the Java web app locally.

 A simple Spring Boot Getting Started web app